Bored Panda works better on our iPhone app

 • Independence Training: It’s important to let them walk by themselves and do normal dog things, even though they’re easy to carry around.

 • Managing Separation Anxiety: Because they’re often carried & held, they might get anxious when alone.
-So giving them a safe place and toys to play with at home can help with this.
+So, giving them a safe place and toys to play with at home can help with this.

 Chihuahua Children and Other Pets

-• Children Interaction: Many Chihuahuas like being around kids, but you have to be extra careful – especially with little children.
+• Children Interaction: Many Chihuahuas like being around kids, but you must be extra careful – especially with little children.
 And they can get hurt easily, so it’s best if kids sit on the floor when they play with them.
 Breeders usually say Chihuahuas are better for families with older, calm kids who know how to be gentle with small dogs.

 • Supervised Play: Always watch when Chihuahuas and kids are together.
 And teach kids how to approach & handle the dog the right way.
 This means not bothering the dog when it’s eating or sleeping.